 Accurate and thorough land use due diligence is a critical first step in any development project.
 Monchamp Meldrum LLP provides clients with a road map to navigate the land use and environmental risks associated with a proposed development and outlines the entitlement approval process for potential development sites throughout California.

-Local and Use Entitlements and Agreements
+Land Use Entitlements and Agreements

 Monchamp Meldrum LLP provides advice on compliance with the land use and environmental regulatory process.
 For many projects, the California Environmental Quality Act (CEQA) is the driver of the local entitlement process.
 We are experts at understanding the various pathways for complying with CEQA and the many technical and legal issues that must be analyzed under the statute as well as a host of other environmental laws and regulations.
 We work on National Environmental Policy Act (NEPA) environmental documents and have advised on many joint CEQA/NEPA documents.
 We advise our clients on all local agency permits – plan and zoning amendments, subdivision maps, use permits, etc. We also draft and negotiate development agreements and agreements with other local agencies, including schools, water and sewer agencies, park districts, and fire departments.